 - All proposed PUD projects, including elderly/housing complexes, shall be reviewed using the regulations contained in the Barre Town subdivision ordinance. - All proposed PUD projects, including elderly/housing complexes, shall also be considered conditional uses and as such reviewed using the conditional use review criteria outlined in Article 5, Sec.
 5.5 of this Bylaw. - 3.
-All proposed PUD projects shall also be reviewed with respect to the following: - The efficient, effective, and creative use of land; - Open space preservation; - The use of/impact on public facilities; - Provision of opportunities for housing; and - Contribution to the enhancement of the quality of life in the area neighboring the PUD and in Barre Town generally. - To help meet current and future State and local energy efficiency goals.
+All proposed PUD projects shall also be reviewed with respect to the following: - The efficient, effective, and creative use of land; - Open space preservation; - The use of/impact on public facilities; - Provision of opportunities for housing; and - Contribution to the enhancement of the quality of life in the area neighboring the PUD and in Barre Town generally.

 Sec.
-6. 6 APPEALS
+6.6 APPEALS

-Refer to Article 7, Sec.
+Refer to article 7, Sec.
 7.8

-Article 7 ADMINISTRATION AND ENFOREMENT
+Article 7 ADMINISTRATION & ENFORCEMENT